dotnet/docs-aspire/docs/community-toolkit/hosting-eventstore.md

 ## Client integration

-To get started with the .NET Aspire EventStore client integration, install the [📦 CommunityToolkit.Aspire.EventStore](https://nuget.org/packages/CommunityToolkit.Aspire.EventStore) NuGet package in the client-consuming project, that is, the project for the application that uses the EventStore client.
+To get started with the .NET Aspire EventStore client integration, install the [📦 CommunityToolkit.Aspire.EventStore][client-nuget-link] NuGet package in the client-consuming project, that is, the project for the application that uses the EventStore client.

 ### [.NET CLI](#tab/dotnet-cli)